tetratelabs/istio-0to60/docs/dashboards.md

 # Observability

-In this lab we explore one of the main strengths of Istio: observability.
+This lab explores one of the main strengths of Istio: observability.

 The services in our mesh are automatically observable, without adding any burden on developers.